a7madgamal/sfe-tech-task/_AI/task_details.md

 ---

 Update this file as you progress.
 Use checkboxes to track completion.
 Keep summaries high-level for easy context in future prompts.

+---

+# Open Questions

+- [ ] Backend does not support deleting users (DELETE /api/users/:id).
+This is required for full user management functionality.